simonjvardy/Aviation-Consultancy/README.md

   - The [Hero Image](assets/images/aircraft-hangar-front-web.jpg) image was sourced as a free to use image from [ Pikrepo.com](https://www.pikrepo.com/fiyrd/low-light-photographed-of-gray-plane-on-pathway)
   - The Testimonials carousel [background image](assets/images/above-the-clouds.jpg) was used with kind permission by Arun Kulshreshtha - Own work, CC BY 3.0 us, https://commons.wikimedia.org/w/index.php?curid=1902748

+- Confirmation
+  - The [background](assets/images/aircraft-cabin.jpg) image was sourced as a free to use image from [Unsplash.com](https://unsplash.com/photos/iz6DadX_Fl4) credit: Lukas Souza

 ### Colour ###

 The colour palette was identified on [Coolors](https://coolors.co/)